Jacob de Wit: Biography

-According to the RKD he was the pupil of Albert van Spiers in Amsterdam and Jacob van Hal in Antwerp where he became a member of the Guild of St. Luke in 1714.
-While in Antwerp, he made a series of watercolor sketches of the Rubens ceilings in the Carolus Borromeuskerk in Antwerp.
+According to the RKD, he was the pupil of Albert van Spiers in Amsterdam and Jacob van Hal in Antwerp where he became a member of the Guild of St. Luke in 1714.
+While in Antwerp, he made a series of watercolour sketches of the Rubens ceilings in the Carolus Borromeuskerk in Antwerp.
 After the church was struck by lightning in 1718 these became a historical document, and his pupil Jan Punt later engraved his sketches and published them in 1751.

 His pupils were Jan de Groot (painter from The Hague), Dionys van Nijmegen, Jan Punt, Pieter Tanjé, and the brothers Frans and Jacob Xavery.

 Jacob de Wit died in Amsterdam in 1754.
 Tako Hajo Jelgersma was his follower.